lilyrsun/FL2025_Group_7/README.md

    - Click **Save**.
 Note that it might take ~5 minutes for these changes to go into effect!

 9. **Create a Cloudflare tunnel for the backend:**
-   - Run a second Cloudflare tunnel pointing to the backend, pasting in your backend API URL:
+   - Run a second Cloudflare tunnel pointing to the backend, pasting in your backend API URL.
+The four sets of digits are your IP address:
      ```bash
      cloudflared tunnel --url http://###.##.###.##:4000
+     ```
+   - When that runs, you'll see a line like:
+     ```bash
+     Your quick Tunnel has been created!
+Visit it at (it may take some time to be reachable):
+     ```
+     A URL will follow that line.
+Copy it, and use it to define your backend API URL in the `.env` file:
+     ```bash
+     BACKEND_API_URL=hhttps://louise-therapist-foundations-museum.trycloudflare.com
      ```

 10. **Restart services:**